shebinkoshy/UIControllsRepo/README.md

 Advantages

-  Support from iOS 6
+ -> Support from iOS 6

-  Able to set colors for spinner
+ -> Able to set colors for spinner

+ -> Available in different sizes like tiny, small, medium, large, very large

+ -> Able to set Title (center and bottom) for medium, large, very large sizes